mvolkmann/blog/src/swift/Xcode.md

 - Right-click the source branch name.
 - Select "Merge {source-branch} into {target-branch}...".
 - In the dialog that appears, click the "Merge" button.
+- If there are any conflicts:

+  - A dialog will open that displays a list of files with conflicts in the left nav.
+  - Selecting a file displays a side-by-side diff with red conflict buttons in the center gutter.
+  - Clicking a conflict button displays a popup with four options for resolving the conflict:

+    - "Choose Left"
+    - "Choose Right"
+    - "Choose Left Then Right"
+    - "Choose Right Then Left"

+    The last two options attempt combine both changes, which can result in an undesirable change.

+  - After resolving all the conflicts, click the "Merge" button in the lower-left.

 To delete a branch: